harrywenjie/Wan2GP/docs/APPENDIX_HEADLESS.md

 ```

 **Current status:** `cli.generate` feeds directly into `wgp.generate_video()`.
 Configuration assembly lives in `assemble_generation_params()`, and the dedicated core runner extraction remains to be implemented.

+Runtime bootstrap now lives in `wgp.initialize_runtime()`, which loads `wgp_config.json`, migrates legacy settings, and prepares the global defaults.
+CLI frontends call `wgp.ensure_runtime_initialized()` automatically before applying runtime overrides, and custom scripts should do the same when using lower-level helpers.

 **Follow-ups**
 - [Done] Extract reusable config assembly so CLI/UI paths share one code path (`assemble_generation_params()`).